archivesspace/archivesspace/index.md

 Visit the code [repository](https://github.com/hudmol/archivesspace/).

 The application is divided into 2 parts.
 The [backend](doc/backend/) application provides a RESTful API to the data layer.
 The [frontend](doc/frontend/) application provides a user interface built on the Rails framework.
+Both parts rely upon a [common](doc/common) toolset for working with JSON representations of ASpace data.

 ## Simple Install